 - religion or belief

 Unlawful discrimination can take a number of different forms:

-- You must not treat a job applicant worse than another job applicant because of a protected characteristic (this is called direct discrimination).
+- An employer must not treat you worse than another job applicant just because of a protected characteristic (this is called direct discrimination).

 An employer does not interview a job applicant because of the applicant’s ethnic background.